Double Vision

 It can’t have been The Double making out with that girl, he reassured himself with the sun on his back.
 He was at work and besides, she’s married to the mechanic.

-He warmed his hands in his jacket pockets, taking deep breaths and relaxing into the familiarity of the journey to his own little private sanctuary, a journey he had made so many times before.
+He warmed his hands in cosy jacket pockets, taking deep breaths and relaxing into the familiarity of the journey to his own little private sanctuary, a journey he had made so many times before.
 He smiled to himself at the memory of finding this place, unused, unloved.
 It was always right there waiting for him, just as he had left it.

 He checked no one was around before veering right just before the overpass began - slipping a little on the steep dirt that lead down into thick scrub.
 It looked like a dead end, but he had found a way through.
-He knew to take a hard left there and follow the treeline under the bridge and down through a gap in the fence.
+He knew to take a hard left and follow the treeline under the bridge and down through a gap in the fence.
 He’d put a palette in front of it, months ago, to hide it from the council.
-He smiled again at his own ingenuity, but the smile quickly faded... the palette wasn’t there, not as it should have been.
+He smiled again at his own ingenuity, but the smile faded... the palette wasn’t there, not as it should have been.
 It was dragged off to the left, upside down and halfway into a big muddy puddle.
 He didn’t understand, he would never have left it like that.
-He had left it leaning up against the hole in the fence, like he always did.
+He had left it leaning up against the fence, like he always did.

-His heart started pounding again, he squinted into the harsh shadows of the morning sun...
+His heart pounded again, he squinted into the harsh shadows of the morning sun...
 Nothing, no one.
 He got down on all fours this time to slip quietly through without touching the fence.
 When he got back to his feet he stayed hunched over, wiping his hands on his jeans to brush off the wet stones that had stuck.

 Cautiously, he followed the familiar path as it wound its narrow way through the tight thicket right down to the train line.

-Will felt violated.
+Lim felt violated.
 Unsure.
 Afraid.

 The misty thicket seemed denser than usual, and the narrow path seemed to go on for ever.
 His mind flashed with possibilities of who could be in there, in his sacred space.